B1nus/wezy/README.md

 number = 2
 print(number)
 ```
-just like zig. cb will set all undefined bytes to hexadecimal `0xaa` that is `10101010` in binary.
+just like zig. cb will set all undefined bytes to hexadecimal `0xaa` or `10101010` in binary.
 This is for debuggng puropses and only works when running the program directly, that is `$ cb program.cb -r`.
 The `-r` flag means to run the program.
 # Comptime
 Any expression that is known at compile time can be evaluated at compile time using the `comptime` keyword.
 This functionality is borrowed from zig.